-Restricted Fund Balance represent amounts that constrained for debt services.
-The purpose of debt service is to repay debts incurred for Urban Renewal Project Fund.
-The unclassified balance is reported as Restricted balance under Urban Renewal Project Fund.
+Restricted Fund Balance represents amounts that are constrained for Urban Renewal capital projects.
 Generally the purpose for each is indicated by the account title on the face of the balance sheet.

 When the option is available to use restricted or unrestricted resources for any purpose, the Agency expends restricted resources first.
 When the option is available to use committed, assigned, or unassigned resources for any purpose, the Agency expends committed resources before assigned resources, and assigned resources before unassigned resources.
-Fund balances by classification for the year ended June 30, 2013 are as follow:
+Fund balance by classification for the year ended June 30, 2014 is as follow: